ASHLEY HALL- LICENCE CONSULTATION

 This application is for the grant of a comprehensive new premises licence to include the 6 Showgrounds, North Range offices, event barns and the entire 100+ acre grounds for a wide variety of events, including weddings, plays, film shows, circuses, vintage car rallies, food and drink festivals, craft fayres and many others, at which there may be licensable activity.
-All events at Ashley Hall will be limited to 14,999 guests at any one time, where a licensable activity takes place.
-Whilst the site lends itself to much higher, the estate is proposing this self-imposed limit with the possible concerns of relatively nearby residents in mind.

 The sale of alcohol will be limited to the indicated boundary of the land and will be conveyed in several different ways.
 Examples: temporary pop up bars, mobile bars, marquee tent bars & fixed internal bars.

 This application is for a single premises licence to allow the sale by retail of alcohol from any number of stalls and businesses for consumption both on and off the premises.
 The precise conditions for each stall will be determined by and under the control of the premises licence holder.

 To offer any of the licensable activities, we currently apply for a TENs (Temp Event Notice) from our local council (Cheshire East) this notice allows us to utilize any of the activities under set parameters.
 This process also applies to any event management company, renting our land for events.

 A permanent formal licence will provide from a much stronger regulatory regime and allow Ashley Hall to flourish, supporting investment and new jobs as well as a vibrant calendar for people to enjoy old and young alike.